Mexico's former defense minister detained by US authorities at Los Angeles airport, official says - NewsChannel 3-12

 Charges against Cienfuegos Zepeda have not been announced, and US authorities have not yet confirmed his detention.

-CNN spoke to a US Drug Enforcement Administration spokeswoman, who said they could not confirm or deny the detention.
+A US Drug Enforcement Administration spokeswoman would not confirm or deny the detention.

+“It is a very regrettable fact that a former defense secretary is detained, accused of drug trafficking,” Mexico’s President Andrés Manuel López Obrador, commonly known as AMLO, said during his daily press briefing on Friday.

+Cienfuegos Zepeda was Mexico’s defense minister from 2012 to 2018.
+He served under President Enrique Peña Nieto, who left office two years ago.

+Cienfuego Zepeda’s detention comes less than a year after the US arrest of Mexico’s former public security secretary, Genaro Garcia Luna, who held the post from 2006 to 2012.

+Garcia Luna, who was arrested by federal agents in Dallas, Texas, last December, was charged in a drug trafficking conspiracy that involved receiving millions of dollars in bribes from imprisoned drug cartel kingpin Joaquin “El Chapo” Guzman, according to federal prosecutors.
+Garcia Luna has pleaded not guilty to the charges.

-Ebrard added that the Mexican Consulate in Los Angeles would inform him of the charges in the next few hours and provide consular assistance to Cienfuegos Zepeda.
+Ebrard said the Mexican Consulate in Los Angeles would inform him of the charges against Cienfuegos Zepeda and provide consular assistance to him.

-Cienfuegos Zepeda served as Mexico’s defense minister from 2012 to 2018, under President Enrique Peña Nieto.
+Mexico’s president said the general was to appear in a US federal court later Friday.

+AMLO defended the armed forces, calling them “incorruptible” and “pillars of the Mexican state” while blaming former administrations of what he called the “neoliberal period” when tens of thousands of Mexicans were killed in drug-related violence and cartel warfare.

 CORRECTION: An earlier version of this story misspelled the name of the former defense minister General Salvador Cienfuegos Zepeda.